 It’s a common problem for the theme developers who sell their themes in the marketplaces and ships a data file with it, that contains exported data from the demo WordPress site.
 The problem is, this content file contains links to the images used in the demo.
 And those images, which the author uses to decorate … Continue reading Generate Dummy Placeholder Images in the WordPress Export File Instantly

 I had a pretty rough evening today.
 No, not because the waiter forgot to add sugar in my tea, but because it was so boring to go through the trial and errors of installing gearman daemon and pecl gearman extension for php.
-First I tried with the pretty-obvious-awe-fucking-some way.
-In above steps, “apt-get install gearman” … Continue reading Installing gearmand, libgearman and pecl gearman extension for php from source in Debian 6 & 7
+First I tried with the pretty-obvious-awe-fucking-some way. [sourcecode language=”shell”] apt-get update apt-get install … Continue reading Installing gearmand, libgearman and pecl gearman extension for php from source in Debian 6 & 7

 flickr, one of the world dominant in photo sharing service, has added support to oAuth recently.
 Though their old authentication system still works (marked as deprecated but not discontinued) I find it’s wise to use their oAuth system for the better future proof application development.
 PHP has a nice extension to perform oAuth dance in … Continue reading connecting to flickr using PHP and PECL oAuth extension

 In MiproApps, our Visual Facebook Fanpage Desiger from Leevio, everything is built on top of a scalable plugin based architecture.
 Every plugin manages it’s data using a central plugin manager.
 Most of these data are isolated from each other, stored and served by the plugin manager without any special coding required from plugin developers.
 That … Continue reading Box.net widget in MiproApps – why did it require special care…